joshstevens19/ethereum-bloom-filters/README.md

 } from 'ethereum-bloom-filters';
 ```

-### Including within web application which doesn't use any transpiler
+### Including within a web application which doesn't use any transpiler

-When using angular, react or vuejs these frameworks handle dependencies and transpile them so they work on the web, so if you're using any of them just use the above code snippets to get this working in your app.
+When using angular, react or vuejs these frameworks handle dependencies and transpile them so they work on the web, so if you're using any of them just use the above code snippets to start using this package.

-If your using a standard web application you can go [here](https://github.com/joshstevens19/ethereum-bloom-filters/tree/master/web-scripts) to copy any of the versioned script files and drop it into your application referencing it a script tag in the head of the website.
+If you're using a standard web application you can go [here](https://github.com/joshstevens19/ethereum-bloom-filters/tree/master/web-scripts) to copy any of the versioned script files and then dropping it into your web application, making sure you reference it within a script tag in the head of the website.

-This will expose the library as a global variable named `ethereumBloomFilters`, you can the execute the methods through this variable:
+This will expose the library as a global variable named `ethereumBloomFilters`, you can then execute the methods through this variable:

 ```js
 ethereumBloomFilters.isBloom(...)